tsuru/tsuru/docs/contribute.rst

 development environment
 =======================

-See this guide to `setting up you tsuru development environment </contribute/setting-up-your-tsuru-development-environment>`
+See this guide to :doc:`setting up you tsuru development environment </contribute/setting-up-your-tsuru-development-environment>`.

 running the tests
 =================